 | Deployment | — | ✓ |

-Choose ShipFast if you prioritize SEO and Email.
-Choose Business Class if Auth and Subscription are more important to your project.
+Choose ShipFast if you prioritize Auth and Community.
+Choose Business Class if Auth and Blog are more important to your project.